qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/Use Case 3 - Ma Lab - Parametric Drive iSWAP/README.md

 *Demonstrated on the experiment of Botao Du in the Lab of Prof. Alex Ma at Purdue University*

+*Demonstrated on the experiment of Botao Du in the Lab of Prof. Alex Ma at Purdue University*

 _Author: Kevin Villegas Rosales_

 _Important note: The code in this folder is the exact code that we used